 Although I’m still many of those things, I’m no longer in the baby phase.
 I still deal with tantrums with a louder much bigger child.
 I still wear yoga pants when I’m not going to yoga.
 I’m still tired and flustered but the differences are huge.

-When I was a stroller mom, I remember someone telling me baby phase was ok because “Big kid, big problems.”
+When I was a stroller mom, I remember someone telling me the baby phase was ok because “Big kid, big problems.”
 I remember looking at her and nodding while thinking, “Talk to me when I’ve slept more than 4 hours straight.”

 And it’s true.
 Baby moms can’t fully see the beauty in these chubby tiny babies because they suck the life out of you.
-Their problems are eat, sleep, play, poop, repeat.
-My baby now faces bullies, learning at a pace that pushes towards testing, increased independence, relationships that I don’t control and situations I can not protect him from.
+Their problems are eating, sleep, play, poop, repeat.
+My baby now faces bullies, learning at a pace that pushes towards testing, increased independence, relationships that I don’t control, and situations I can not protect him from.

 As my son takes steps towards his kindergarten doors I regain some of myself.
-I regain time in my day, energy that was taken and quiet I have not had in 8 years.
-All of these things I wished for as a stay at home mom desperate in the winter months feeling trapped and lonely are now coming to me.
+I regain time in my day, the energy that was taken and quiet I have not had in 8 years.
+All of these things I wished for as a stay-at-home mom desperate in the winter months feeling trapped and lonely are now coming to me.
 And now I want my babies back.

 For years, all I wanted to do was go to the store alone.
 I was once tapped on the shoulder by a nice old woman who calmly said, “Miss, your daughter is standing in the cart.”
 As I turned my head back from the cereal aisle she took a leap from her seat and I caught her.
 I wanted the calm and now the calm just feels boring.
 Now, I talk to myself and look crazy (They were never really listened but at least I had someone with me.)
 I need my shopping buddies!